Close ModalClose Modal

 Overusing Your VHS Tapes

-Rewinding and fast-forwarding tapes over time can cause them to become completely detached from the reels or can stretch the backing and substrate of the tapes which causes issues with sound and image quality.
+Rewinding and fast-forwarding tapes can, over time, cause them to become completely detached from the reels or stretch the backing and substrate of the tapes, which causes issues with sound and image quality.
 That’s not what we want to happen to our precious memories!

 How to Preserve Your VHS Tapes

 The only way to improve the lifespan of your VHS tapes is to store them in the best possible conditions.
-According to the U.S. National Archives and Records Administration, the following are the best storage conditions for storing videotapes.
+According to the U.S. National Archives and Records Administration, the following are the proper storage conditions to improve the longevity of your videotapes:

-• Store in a closet or unused room on the main level of the home
+• Location: A closet or unused room on the main level of the home

 No matter how perfectly you may store your videotapes, though, one day they will degrade completely.
-The only way to prevent losing the special content stored on those tapes forever is to get your VHS tapes digitized!
+Over time, magnetic degradation (also called "tape decay" or "sticky shed syndrome") can cause playback issues, such as distorted audio and video.
+The only way to prevent losing the special old video content stored on those tapes forever is to get your VHS tapes digitized!

 Continue Reading